 Since arriving in England in 1991, Liz Johnson-Artur has recorded black British communities with tenderness and intimacy.
 We spoke to the photographer as an exhibition of her works open in Windrush Square.

-Liz Johnson-Artur is in Brixton's Windrush Square, surrounded by people are making the most of one of the last evenings of summer; eating, drinking, listening to music.
+Liz Johnson-Artur is in Brixton's Windrush Square, surrounded by people who are making the most of one of the last evenings of summer — they're eating, drinking, listening to music.
 Sometimes, they wander over to where we're sitting, in the far corner of the square, to take a closer look at one of her portraits, which will be projected onto the walls of the Black Cultural Archives every night for the next week.
-The images openly celebrate black communities, black aesthetics and black creativity, and exhibiting them in this particular public space, with all its history and resonance, feels like a deliberate political act.
+The images openly celebrate black communities, black aesthetics, and black creativity; exhibiting them in this particular public space, with all its history and resonance, feels like a deliberate political act.
 Liz explains that her tribute to South London is part of an ongoing battle for the soul of the area.
 "Representation is really important in this struggle.
-You have to stand up and do something - and people are fighting what's happening.
+You have to stand up and do something — and people are fighting what's happening.
 Tonight, through my work, I want people to see themselves represented as being physically part of this place."

 Does she consider her work political?
 "Yes, of course."
 Then, after a thoughtful pause, she clarifies, "I take what I do very seriously, but I wouldn't necessarily have called it political unless you asked me that question.
 My work's political in the sense that it's about communicating, about being able to understand people's struggles, to learn how we can live together."